The Urgent Care for Acid Reflux

 At The Ear, Nose & Throat Institute in Atlanta, a qualified physician will perform one of the following tests to determine how much acid is in your airways:

 Restech Test, which involves the insertion of a small probe through your nose and into the back of your throat.

 - Bravo Esophageal pH Test, involves attaching a small capsule (about the size of a gel cap) to the wall of the esophagus during an upper endoscopy.

-Lifestyle changes and/or medications to neutralize stomach acid are usually enough to allow patients to manage reflux disease.
-Your physician will discuss your options along with the results of your tests.
+Lifestyle changes and/or medications to neutralize stomach acid are generally enough to allow patients to manage reflux disease.
 In some patients, these changes are not enough.
 If this is the case for you, your physician may recommend other treatment options, including surgery.
 If your symptoms point to LPR, please contact the Atlanta Laryngopharyngeal Reflux (LPR) & Silent Reflux Treatment Center at 770-740-1860 to schedule an exam if you are in the area, including Lawrenceville and Alpharetta.